-As per the Ministry of Education's 2016: B10 memo5, each Board should receive a minimum of two engagements a year, in addition to follow-up procedures on recommendations issued for previous audits (where necessary).
+As per the Ministry of Education's 2016: B10 memo6, each Board should receive a minimum of two engagements a year, in addition to follow-up procedures on recommendations issued for previous audits (where necessary).

-The RIAM, in collaboration with Management, prepares an annual or multiyear plan each year based on risk assessments and input from Management.
+The RIAM prepares an annual or multiyear plan each year based on the risk assessments and input from Audit Committee Members and Management.
 The RIAM then provides the plan to the audit committee, for their approval and to make recommendations to the board of trustees.

-2019-20 Region-Wide Plan
+2021-22 Region-Wide Plan